zuozhenggh/learning-library/data-management-library/autonomous-database/shared/workshops/adbs-tools/getting-started/getting-started.md

     There is more information available in the documentation about password rules and how to create your own password rules.
 See here: [Create Users on Autonomous Database](https://docs.oracle.com/en/cloud/paas/autonomous-database/adbsa/manage-users-create.html#GUID-B5846072-995B-4B81-BDCB-AF530BC42847)

+  - Leave the Graph button turned off.
   - Toggle the **Web Access** button to **On** and expand **Web access advanced features**.
-Accept the default alias which is automatically set to qteam - this allows the user access to our new data warehouse using the Database Actions tools.
   - Leave the **Authorization required** toggle button as on/blue.
-  - Leave the Graph button turned off.
+  - Accept the default alias which is automatically set to qteam - this allows the user access to our new data warehouse using the Database Actions tools.
   - Select **UNLIMITED** from the drop down menu for Quota on tablespace DATA
   - Leave the **Password Expired** toggle button as off (note this controls whether the user will be prompted to change their password when they next login).
-  - Leave the **Account is locked **toggle button as off.
+  - Leave the **Account is Locked** toggle button as off.

 Next you will examine the form.